History of Virginia: Plantation beginnings

 George Yeardley took over as Governor of Virginia in 1619.
 He ended one-man rule and created a representative system of government with the General Assembly, the first elected legislative assembly in the New World.

 Also in 1619, the Virginia Company sent 90 single women as potential wives for the male colonists to help populate the settlement.
 That same year the colony acquired a group of "twenty and odd" Angolans, brought by two English privateers.
 They were probably the first Africans in the colony.
 They, along with many European indentured servants helped to expand the growing tobacco industry which was already the colony's primary product.
 Major importation of enslaved Africans by European slave traders did not take place until much later in the century.

 In some areas, individual rather than communal land ownership or leaseholds were established, providing families with motivation to increase production, improve standards of living, and gain wealth.
 Perhaps nowhere was this more progressive than at Sir Thomas Dale's ill-fated Henricus, a westerly-lying development located along the south bank of the James River, where natives were also to be provided an education at the Colony's first college.

 About 6 mi south of the falls at present-day Richmond, in Henrico Cittie, the Falling Creek Ironworks was established near the confluence of Falling Creek, using local ore deposits to make iron.
 It was the first in North America.

 Virginians were intensely individualistic at this point, weakening the small new communities.
 According to Breen (1979) their horizon was limited by the present or near future.
 They believed that the environment could and should be forced to yield quick financial returns.
-Thus everyone was looking out for number one at the expense of the cooperative ventures.
 Farms were scattered and few villages or towns were formed.
 This extreme individualism led to the failure of the settlers to provide defense for themselves against the Indians, resulting in two massacres.